mirror/dd-wrt/src/router/krb5/doc/admin/conf_files/kdc_conf.rst

     if there is no policy assigned to the principal, no dictionary checks of passwords will be performed.

+**disable_pac**
+    (Boolean value.)
+If true, the KDC will not issue PACs for this realm, and S4U2Self and S4U2Proxy operations will be disabled.
+    The default is false, which will permit the KDC to issue PACs.
+    New in release 1.20.

 **encrypted_challenge_indicator**
     (String.)
 Specifies the authentication indicator value that the KDC asserts into tickets obtained using FAST encrypted challenge